Postgraduate Diploma/MSc in SCM (Lean SCM Black Belt)

 How to Apply

-Applications for all postgraduate courses in UCC are now made though the online application system PAC - this application facility is now available.
+Applications for all postgraduate courses in UCC are now made though the online application system - this application facility is now available.

 --> APPLY NOW!

 Closing Dates for EU Taught Postgraduate Applications: http://www.ucc.ie/en/study/postgrad/how/applicationclosingdates/